LinHeMa/LinHeMaIsCrusing/docs/intro.md

 ---
 # My Project

-Welcome to My Blog!
+Welcome to Hippo's Blog!
 This is a brief description of what my project is about.

+> I'm a frontend developer
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)